SDK API Reference

 onThreeDSecureChallenge(button)3DS challenge started (Custom Tab opened)

-onAuthorizeFailed(button)Payment failed or was rejected
+onAuthorizeFailed(button, failure)Payment failed or was rejected

 onStateChanged(button, state)Button state changed (ENABLED, DISABLED, LOADING).
 Optional — default no-op.